faresbs/sign-language-tutor/README.md

 ## Running

-You need to download the models first.
+You need to download the models' files first.
 Place the classification model file (VGG16) under the weights/class folder.
 Place the detection model file (mobilenet-ssd) under the weights/detection folder.

 You can test out the recognition system directly wihout accessing to the application UI.
 It will run by default on GPU, but nevertheless, if you don't have the CUDA environment installed it will run on CPU.
 Keep in mind that it will run much smoother and faster on GPU.